Skip to content

 Cake CTO and co-founder Skyler Thomas explains what it takes to move RAG from prototype to production, especially in complex, high-stakes environments.

-5 powerful Agentic RAG use cases
+5 powerful ways you can use Agentic RAG

 Agentic RAG isn't just a theoretical concept; it's already delivering real-world results.
 By giving AI the ability to think, plan, and use tools, businesses are solving complex problems that were previously out of reach.
 From the hospital floor to the factory line, this technology is making operations smarter, faster, and more efficient.
 Let's look at five industries where Agentic RAG is already making a significant impact.